Kinvey/js-sdk/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

 Help us keep a healthy and open community.
-We expect all participants in this project to adhere to the [NativeScript Code Of Conduct](https://github.com/NativeScript/codeofconduct).
+We expect all participants in this project to adhere to the [Kinvey Code Of Conduct](https://github.com/Kinvey/codeofconduct).

 ## <a name="bugs"></a> Reporting Bugs